KK964/7-Days-To-Die-Websockets-Mod/README.md

 This is a mod for [7 Days To Die](https://7daystodie.com/).
 It allows you to connect to the websocket server and receive updates about the game.

+# IMPORTANT

+You as a user are responsible for your own actions.
+This mod is not intended for revenue generation, and if used in such way, will have no support provided.

 ## Setup

 To install you need to either download a release, or build the mod yourself.